Sunday, October 24, 2021

 Npi-Nhut and the other khimoris thanked Bo-Jing for his assistance.
 They promised to keep watch over the valley and alert him to any more incursions.
 And, as a further sign of appreciation, Ses-Hami would accompany him as he made his way to Khazu Kala.
 Bo-Jing was especially grateful for the khimori’s assistance as a scout and promised his father to not expose him to unnecessary danger.

 The company made their way out of the valley, Ses-Hami sometimes scouting ahead when they reached likely ambush points.
 They reached the watch fire of the Nergui horde and were given a cold welcome.
-The soldiers shrugged off Salt’s questions about the beastmen and rather than share their ger, sent the guests to the firewood.
+The soldiers shrugged off Salt’s questions about the beastmen and rather than share their ger, sent the guests to sleep among the firewood.

 The company, still including the eight men from the Worm Clan, departed early the next morning and not far from the edge of the valley, heard the sounds of battle.
 Drawing closer, they found a Nergui encampment under attack by beastmen.
 Bangqiu broke the beastmen’s charge with a wall of fire then levitated above them to blast them with a cloud of steam.
 Salt cast her magic missiles and the few stragglers were cut down by Bo-Jing and his men.